tiffin-filion/skillcrush/206-responsive/final/doc/misc.md

 The provided file contains three sections:

-  * `TEAM` - this is intended to list the group of people responsible for the website
+  * `TEAM` - this is intented to list the group of people responsible for the website
-  * `THANKS` - this is intended to list the group of people that have contributed to the website
+  * `THANKS` - this is intended to list the group of people that have contributed to the webste
   * `TECHNOLOGY COLOPHON` - the section lists technologies used to make the website

 For more information about `humans.txt`, please see: http://humanstxt.org/